 So here is the challenge when it comes to design: how true can you be to the product and the target audience?
 The more real you can be about the most honest needs and desires of your customers, and the objectives of the brand, the more likely you are to create something authentic that stands out.

 So much of what we see on the internet feels inauthentic, heavily edited, or simply not quite real.
 The cool thing about design is that each designer brings their own "meraki."

 Designers who are connected to their individual style and process are more likely to be successful because they can inject a breath of individuality into a brand, website, or online profile.

 There's nothing wrong with writing authentic copy from your own view, incorporating emotional (or even untouched) photos into your designs, and expressing why you and your designs are important and worthy.
 Most web users today are always eager to see some authentic self-expression.

-Storytelling design is a powerful vehicle for conveying narratives and emotions in a visually focused way.
+Storytelling is a powerful vehicle for conveying narratives and emotions in a visual form.

-You can tell engaging stories with design in many ways, ranging from developing outstanding narratives and characters, to incorporating games and sound into your work.
+You can tell engaging stories with design in many ways, ranging from developing outstanding user journeys and characters, to incorporating games and sound into your work.

 Your ultimate goal should be to connect your story with your visuals and brand in a way your audience will really resonate with.
 It all comes down to bridging that connection!